wp-plugins/appointment-booking-calendar/README.txt

 * **Maximum slots to be selected:** This is the maximum number of slots that the customer can select in the booking form.

 * <strong>Close floating panel after selecting a time-slot?:</strong> Default: "Yes".
-Set to "No" in the case the user have to select various slots in the same date.
+Set to "No" in the case the user has to select various slots in the same date.
 The price should be set for each total number of slots below (request cost setting).

 Note that the **request cost** field will be automatically updated for allowing entering the price for each number of time-slots, giving total freedom at this price setting.